cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 - `workers_dev` {{<type>}}boolean{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

-  - Whether we use `<name>.<subdomain>.workers.dev` to test and deploy your Worker.
+  - Enables use of `<name>.<subdomain>.workers.dev` to test and deploy your Worker.
 If you have a Worker that is only for `scheduled` events, you can set this to `false`.
 Defaults to `true`.

 - `route` {{<type-link href="#route-type">}}Route{{</type-link>}} {{<prop-meta>}}optional{{</prop-meta>}}